souviktor/picomm/README.md

 In addition, on each of the 2 pis, we will need a python script to send data, that code is mqtt_test.py

+Steps:
+1. First install mqtt on all pis:
+-> sudo apt-get install -y mosquitto mosquitto-clients
+2. The previous command will have automatically strated the broker. but if you run into any issues, restrat :
+->sudo systemctl restart mosquitto
+3. The listener.py and ard1.py and ard2.py are all listening for incoming data and saving into files. run them one by one, each from a different terminal
+-> python listener.py
+-> python3 ard1.py
+-> python3 ard2.py

+4. At this point the main pi will be listening from 2 pis and 2 arduinos.
+If you have additional devices, you need additional arduino/pico you can create ard3.py etc.
+If you have additional pi devices, just modify the listener.py to listen a new channel.

+5. on the client pis, you can run the mqtt_test.py to produce data continuously to test if the communication is working.
+You need to use the code in mqtt_test.py in your actual data acquisition loop to enable sending actual data.

+6. On teh main py, you can run master.py to just quickly check if all files are being updated in real time.